psychobolt/react-paperjs/README.md

 ## Including local packages

-This boilerplate supports [Monorepo](https://danluu.com/monorepo/) configurations out of the box.
+This boilerplate supports [Monorepo](https://danluu.com/monorepo/) configurations out of the box and will watch, build, serve any local packages.
 By default, local packages are [independently](./lerna.json#L6) versioned.
 You may import your own repos with Lerna or create your own sub-packages using NPM.
 See Lerna's offical [readme](https://github.com/lerna/lerna#readme) for a configuration and usage guide.

 ```sh
 yarn lerna import <path-to-external-repository> # import a repository to packages/